-- f Focus on the task and give Sts time to read items 1-5.
-Play the audio again, pausing after each item has been mentioned to give Sts time to make notes.
-Get Sts to compare with a partner, and then check answers - 1 A huge rock was lying on the steps leading up to the lighthouse, but it would have been too heavy for anyone to carry, so it adds evidence to the idea of the huge wave. - 2 The ship Queen Elizabeth II was hit by a 100-ft wave in 1995, a modern example of Muirhead's theory. - 3 A paper in a scientific journal has recently been published saying that monster waves really exist. - 4 1901 was the date when Muirhead actually solved the mystery, but then there was no proof. - 5 There are some things we will never know the answers to.
+f Focus on the task and give Sts time to read items 1-5.Play the audio again, pausing after each item has been mentioned to give Sts time to make notes.

+- 1 A huge rock was lying on the steps leading up to the lighthouse, but it would have been too heavy for anyone to carry, so it adds evidence to the idea of the huge wave. - 2 The ship Queen Elizabeth II was hit by a 100-ft wave in 1995, a modern example of Muirhead's theory. - 3 A paper in a scientific journal has recently been published saying that monster waves really exist. - 4 1901 was the date when Muirhead actually solved the mystery, but then there was no proof. - 5 There are some things we will never know the answers to.